Configure a remote interpreter using Docker

 busybox:latest.
 Once you have successfully configured Docker, you can go offline.

 Before you start working with Docker, make sure that the Docker Integration and Python Docker plugins are enabled.
 The plugins are bundled with PyCharm and activated by default.
-If the plugins are not activated, enable them on the Plugins page of the Settings / Preferences Dialog as described in Managing plugins.
+If the plugins are not activated, enable them on the Plugins page of the Settings/Preferences dialog Ctrl+Alt+S as described in Managing plugins.

 Also, for Windows, right-click the Docker whale icon, choose Settings from the context menu, and in the General page select the Expose daemon... checkbox: